What is the role of enzymes in chemical reactions?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-Enzymes play a crucial role in facilitating chemical reactions by acting as catalysts.
-Catalysts are substances that increase the rate of a reaction without being consumed in the process.
-Enzymes achieve this by lowering the activation energy required for a reaction to occur.
-By doing so, they enable biochemical reactions to proceed at a much faster rate than they would in the absence of the enzyme.
-This is vital for numerous biological processes, including digestion, metabolism, and DNA replication.
+Enzymes play a crucial role in chemical reactions by functioning as catalysts.
+This means that they speed up the rate of a reaction without being consumed in the process.
+By lowering the activation energy required for a reaction to occur, enzymes enable reactions to happen more efficiently and at lower temperatures than would otherwise be possible.

 Subscribe